dheerajthamballa/SAP-BTP-Integration-Portfolio/README.md

-# Employee Onboarding Integration
+## Employee Onboarding Integration

-## 1. Business Requirement
+1. Business Requirement

-The business requirement is that Whenever a new employee is created in the HR system, the employee details must be sent to SAP S/4HANA automatically.
+Whenever a new employee is created in the HR system, the employee details must be automatically transferred to the SAP S/4HANA system through SAP Integration Suite.

+The objective of this integration is to eliminate manual employee data entry, reduce processing delays, and minimize the possibility of data-entry errors.

-## 2. Source System
+2. Source System

 HR System

+The HR system is the source application where new employee information is created and maintained.
+For this project, the HR system will be simulated using an HTTPS REST endpoint.

-## 3. Target System
+3. Target System

-SAP S/4 HANA System
+SAP S/4HANA System

+SAP S/4HANA is the target system where the employee information will be created.
+Since an actual SAP S/4HANA system is not available, the target system will be simulated using a mock REST API.

-## 4. Integration Protocol
+4. Integration Protocol

 HTTPS/REST

-## 5. Input Format
+5. Input Format

 JSON

-## 6. Output Format
+6. Output Format

 XML

-## 7. High-Level Integration Flow
+7. High-Level Integration Flow
 HR System
-   ↓
-HTTPS
-   ↓
+   │
+   │ HTTPS/REST
+   ▼
-SAP CPI
+SAP Integration Suite
-   ↓
-Transformation
-   ↓
+   │
+   │ Transform JSON → XML
+   ▼
 SAP S/4HANA